ERGA-consortium/pipelines/assembly/snakemake/hifi_pipeline/readme.md

 5. Scaffolding
 - **status** Work in Progress
 - **tools** YAHS
 - **description** this unit will incorporate the tool YAHS when HiC data is provided.
-The reason is that we first need to decide how to choose (automatically? manually?) the purge level out of the three results of Hifiasm.
+Still not implemented how I am not sure how to choose (automatically? manually?) the purge level out of the three results of Hifiasm with the "all" option for purgeL.

 ![Hifi-HiC pipeline](https://github.com/valegale/pipelines/assets/74873652/9e1c3012-b8ee-4169-a699-0d39f66e7479)